leakingsink/LeakingSink/README.md

 ## About
 🫠 Inspired by leakers who facilitated my learning journey.

 I'm not an expert and I don't always understand everything immediately, but I learn incrementally by engaging with these challenges.
-And so should you.

 ## Philosophy
 **Against gatekeeping - sharing knowledge benefits everyone.**